 Are Steel Prices Going Up?
 Why?

-You may have asked this question and gotten an apathetic generalization, distilled down just a couple words: The Pandemic.
-While that seems self-explanatory on the surface, the complex ecosystem of supply and demand, coupled with the massive upheavals of day-to-day operations in the supply chain, mean that the actual reason for skyrocketing steel prices is a bit more nuanced.
+You may have asked this question and gotten an apathetic generalization, distilled down to just a couple of words: The Pandemic.
+While that seems self-explanatory on the surface, the complex ecosystem of supply and demand, coupled with the massive upheavals of day-to-day operations in the supply chain, means that the actual reason for skyrocketing steel prices is a bit more nuanced.

-As a company building Racking Systems in Canada, we know that steel prices have a layered effect on our industry.
-Here’s some of the reasons why the prices are as high as they are, and a few creative ways to deal with it.
+As a company building Racking Systems in China, we know that steel prices have a layered effect on our industry.
+Here are some of the reasons why the prices are as high as they are, and a few creative ways to deal with it.

 Supply Chain Interruptions Due To Changes In Production